cyb3rfox/Aurora-Incident-Response/README.md

 The whole application is built on an electron base and written in plain Javascript and HTML.
 Even though technically I could have used node.js modules for functionality like Webdav I refrained from it.
 The reason is, that node modules will not run out of the box when migrating the code to phonegap for IOS and Android.
-The good news is, it's really fast to set uo your development environment.
+The good news is, it's really fast to set up your development environment.
 I personally use Webstorm but it should work with pretty much any IDE.

 ### 2.1 Set up your build environment